zorn/mikezornek.com/content/projects/_index.md

 ## [Philly Elixir Meetup](https://www.meetup.com/PhillyElixir)

-A monthly meetup group to talk about Elixir and Erlang things.
+A monthly social meetup group to talk about Elixir and Erlang things.
 We meet on the 2nd Wednesday of the month, online.
 It's a small, friendly group.
 Stop by and say hi!

 ## [MikeZornek.com](/projects/mikezornek-site/)